nathenharvey/whats-cooking/news/WhatsCookin20120423.md

 * Andrew Crump is extending David Calavera's ["minitest-chef-handler](https://github.com/calavera/minitest-chef-handler)project with support for MiniTest::Spec and other goodness to make testing cookbooks awesome.
-He's looking for feedback so please a look if testing cookbooks is something you're interested in A good place to start are his ["example-tests"](https://github.com/calavera/minitest-chef-handler/blob/v0.4.0/examples/spec_examples/files/default/tests/minitest/example_test.rb)
+He's looking for feedback so please a look if testing cookbooks is something you're interested in The ["example-tests"](https://github.com/calavera/minitest-chef-handler/blob/v0.4.0/examples/spec_examples/files/default/tests/minitest/example_test.rb) are a good place to start.

 * One thing that can be easy to forget when working with Chef is the correct knife syntax for uploading a cookbook, role, data bag, or environment to the Chef server.
 I wonder if there's a ticket for this in Opscode's Jira?